solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 ## Summary

-In this tutorial, we installed Gloo Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
+In this tutorial, we installed Gloo Edge Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
 We then created an API key `AuthConfig` object and used it to secure our Virtual Service.
 We first showed how unauthenticated requests fail with a `401 Unauthorized` response, and then showed how to send authenticated requests successfully to the upstream.